minseok127/HAP/README.md

  * -------------
  */
 ```
 This query performs three operations.
 First, it identifies the distinct values of the attribute being encoded and generates a materialized view that assigns IDs to those values.
-Second, it calculates the cardinality of the encoded values and calls the built-in function hap_build_hidden_attribute_desc() to update the catalog.
+Second, it calculates the cardinality of the encoded values and calls the built-in function hap_build_hidden_attribute_desc() to update catalogs.
 Finally, it calls the built-in function hap_encode_to_hidden_attribute() to add the encoded values into the hidden attribute.

 ### hap_build_hidden_attribute_desc()
 ```